Start a Free Chat

 Gastroenterology

-High-volume gastroenterology and endoscopy centre.
+High-volume gastroenterology and endoscopy center.
 Inflammatory bowel disease (Crohn’s, ulcerative colitis), complex liver disease, advanced endoscopy (ESD, ERCP, EUS).
 Particularly noted for managing IBD in a population where the condition is rapidly increasing.

 IBD SpecialistAdvanced EndoscopyLiver Disease